uwgraphics/d3-twodim/README.md

 ## To-do list

 - [x] Add ability to brush over graph (rectangle)
+- [ ] Add axes labels to scatterplot object
 - [ ] Add ability to select points (click and CTRL/SHIFT+click)
 - [ ] Add ability to lasso points
 - [ ] Add ability to programmatically select points
-- [ ] Allow user to order points (e.g. draw these points as background and those as foreground to see distributions)
+- [ ] Allow user to order points (e.g. draw these points as background and those as foreground to see distributions); this is tricky when we're passing indices around and not properties of the objects themselves, like an identifier
-- [ ] Obtain information about points that are selected
+- [x] Obtain information about points that are selected
+- [ ] Allow user to see statistics about selected points (in relation to background)
+- [ ] Allow interaction with drop-downs to select relevant dimensions for the user, or search for particular text of a point

+- [ ] Add legend component (labels visual variables)
+- [ ] Add pairwise correlation matrix component (shows level of correlation between two features)

 - [ ] Add splatterplot component
 - [ ] Add subsampled graph option